thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

         title: 'Click on the marker.'
     3:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-behavior-4-pe.png
-        title: 'The action you specified in the tag action settings will be triggered.'
+        title: 'The action you specified in the action settings will be triggered.'

-marker-configuration-appearance-groups:
+marker-groups:
     0:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-1-pe.png
-        title: 'In the "Groups" section, enter a name for the group to which you want to add this marker;'
+        title: 'In the "Groups" section, enter a name for the group to which you want to add this marker.'
     1:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-2-pe.png
         title: 'A "Groups" icon button will appear on the widget.
-Click on it;'
+Click on it.'
     2:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-3-pe.png
-        title: 'Uncheck the checkbox next to the newly created group;'
+        title: 'To hide a group, uncheck the box next to its name.'
     3:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-4-pe.png
         title: 'The markers that belong to this group have been hidden.'
     4:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-5-pe.png
         title: ''

+marker-editing-tools:
+    0:
+        image: /images/user-guide/widgets/maps/marker-editing-tools-1-pe.png
+        title: 'You can use the built-in tools to perform operations on markers such as Add / Move / Delete.
+By default, these tools are disabled.
+Check the boxes next to the tools you want to enable.'

 manually-add-marker:
     0: